dapr/quickstarts/observability/README.md

 ## Deploy Zipkin to the cluster and set it as the tracing provider

-In this sample Zipkin is used for tracing.
+In this quickstart Zipkin is used for tracing.
 Examine [*./deploy/zipkin.yaml*](./deploy/zipkin.yaml) and see how it includes three sections:

 1. A **Deployment** for Zipkin using the *openzipkin/zipkin* docker image.
 2. A **Service** which will expose Zipkin internally as a ClusterIP in Kubernetes.